-What do I do with my brace and crutches when I no longer need them?
+What do I do with my crutches and boot when I no longer need them?

-Please return crutches to the fracture clinic or to A&E. They can be refurbished and reused.
-Your brace cannot be used again, so you do not need to return it.
+Please return your crutches to the fracture clinic or to A&E. They can be refurbished and reused.
+Your boot cannot be used again, so you do not need to return it.